 Governance of the InsuResilience Global Partnership

-The InsuResilience Global Partnership implements and expands climate risk finance and insurance solutions through its main bodies: The High-Level Consultative Group, the Program Alliance and the Partnership Forum.
+The InsuResilience Global Partnership implements and expands climate risk finance and insurance solutions through its main bodies: The High-Level Consultative Group, the Program Alliance, the Partnership Forum and technical Working Groups.
 The InsuResilience Secretariat serves as a support unit to the Global Partnership.

 High-Level Consultative Group

 The exchange platform of the Partnership

 The support unit of the Partnership